Duality pairs, phantom maps, and definability in triangulated categories: Introduction

-The starting point of this study is an axiomatic generalisation of Holm and J\o rgensen's construction to compactly generated triangulated categories.
-In order to do this, we first need a functor abstracting the character dual with the aim of connecting pure and split triangles as in the module case.
+We now discuss the contents and main results of this paper in more detail.
+In order to construct an axiomatic setting in which we can consider duality pairs, we first need a functor abstracting the character dual with the aim of connecting pure and split triangles as in the module case.
 By distilling the salient features of the character dual, we define a duality triple $(\T, \msf{U}, Q)$; see \cref{dualitytriple}.
-This consists of a pair of compactly generated triangulated categories $\T$ and $\msf{U}$ and exact functors $Q\colon \T^\t{op} \to \msf{U}$ and $Q\colon \msf{U}^\t{op} \to \T$ satisfying various natural properties which mirror those satisfied by the character dual.
-In particular, we are able to completely determine pure triangles on $\T$ (and $\msf{U}$) through the functor $Q$.
+This consists of a pair of compactly generated triangulated categories $\T$ and $\msf{U}$ and exact functors $Q\colon \T^\t{op} \to \msf{U}$ and $Q\colon \msf{U}^\t{op} \to \T$ satisfying various natural properties which mirror those in the Grothendieck abelian setting.
+Our first main result shows that the structure of a duality triple completely determines the pure structure on a triangulated category.

 \begin{thm*}[\cref{detects}] Let $(\T,\msf{U},Q)$ be a duality triple.
 Then a triangle $A\to B\to C$ in $\T$ is pure if and only if the induced triangle $Q(C)\to Q(B)\to Q(A)$ splits.
 Equivalently, $f\colon X\to Y$ is phantom if and only if $Q(f)=0$. \end{thm*}